Hi! Welcome!

 In 2017, after journeying to the moon and back in the incredible Apollo 11 VR experience by our friends at Engage, I left inspired to pursue ideas at the intersection of spatial computing and education.
 That exploration led to the creation of a VR science sandbox prototype known today as Tablecraft, from which this studio then emerged.

-Today, Not Suspicious is a vibrant and growing independent game studio, focused on crafting suspiciously fun experiences that push the boundaries of traditional education.
+Today, Not Suspicious is a vibrant and growing independent game studio, focused on crafting playful experiences that push the boundaries of spatial computing.
 Have a look at our latest research below! 🚧 This page is WIP.

 Rafael Brochado